A novel nuclear recoil calibration for liquid noble gas detectors: Nuclear recoil calibration for Dark Matter detectors

-The calibration is essentially to characterize a detector's response under a recoiled nucleus, i.e., to build a relationship between the detector's signals and the nuclear recoil energy.
-The signals can be measured by the detector's readout system, while the incident particles determine the recoil energy.
-In conventional calibrating methods with fast neutrons, the recoil energy is extrapolated from incident neutrons, for instance, subtracting the scattered neutron's kinetic energy (after elastically scattering on the target detector) from the incident one's energy; the former is measured by a TOF (Time Of Flight) or equivalent detector and the latter comes from the neutron beams~\cite{Burke74, Gerbier90, Messous95, Simon03, Jagemann05, Izraelevitch17, Bonhomme22}.
-Accelerators are not the only way to produce fast neutrons for calibrations; neutron generators~\cite{Verbus17, Huang22} and radioactive sources~\cite{LZTDR17} can also do the same job.
+The NR calibration essentially characterizes the ionizing signal of a detector when the nuclear recoil registers energy inside.
+The detector's readout system can measure the signal of ionization.
+The nuclear recoil energy is often extrapolated from neutrons, i.e., the neutrons' kinetic energy difference before and after scattering the target detector.
+The neutron's initial energy can be obtained from the beam facility~\cite{Burke74, Gerbier90, Messous95, Simon03, Jagemann05, Izraelevitch17, Bonhomme22} and the scattered neutron's energy is often measured by a time of flight (TOF) detector.
+In addition to accelerators, deuterium-deuterium (D-D) neutron generators~\cite{Verbus17, Huang22} and radioactive sources~\cite{LZTDR17} can also produce fast neutrons.

-Since neutrons are neutral, neutron beams can not be bent and boosted like other charge particles.
-As a result, the incident neutrons can not be tuned to be mono-energy, whether from an accelerator, a generator, or a radioactive source.
-The energy uncertainty will eventually show up in the calibrating result's error bars.
-Another uncertainty originates from measuring the scattered neutron's energy, i.e., the TOF system, specifically, the jitters introduced by the neutron beam's ``T$_0$'' and the timing detectors' intrinsic resolution.

-Instead of using fast neutrons to scatter a detector to get recoiled nuclei, alternatively, one can implement a beam of the nuclei to calibrate the detector, as the COMIMAC facility shows~\cite{Santos08, Muraz16, newsG2022}.
-Under the scenario, the ``fine-tuned'' beam's energy is equivalent to the recoil energy in the conventional calibrations with neutrons.